“Don’t focus on having a great blog. Focus on producing a blog that’s great for your readers.”

 WordPress is definitely the way to go if you’re serious about blogging and want to use your website for business and making money.

 Mistake #4 – Not Picking A Good Theme

 I want to say that when it comes to website themes, there are tons of amazing paid and free themes out there.

-I don't want you to get caught up trying to find the “perfect” theme at this stage, because I can pretty much guarantee you that once you're established and a way down the road, you'll end up changing it to suit your needs more as you grow.
+I don’t want you to get caught up trying to find the “perfect” theme at this stage, because I can pretty much guarantee you that once you’re established and further down the road, you’ll end up changing it to suit your needs more as you grow.

-So my advice is, if you can, pick a premium theme (paid) which is affordable.
+So my advice is, if you can, pick a premium theme (paid) that is affordable.
 I use the Divi theme by Elegant Themes, which is an amazing blog theme as you can do so much with it to make your blog look beautiful.
-It comes at a cost of $90 a year or you can pay a one off fee of $249 for lifetime access, which also includes other products too!
+It comes at a cost of $90 a year or you can pay a one-off fee of $249 for lifetime access, which also includes other products too!

 If you can’t afford a premium theme, no worries at all, because that doesn’t mean you can’t start blogging – oh no…

 There are many great free themes out there and one of the best is Astra! which has loads of free templates you can use.